Silver Shoes: Dorothy of Oz

 In Roger S. Baum's Dorothy of Oz (1989), Glinda recovers the silver shoes and presents them to Dorothy.
 They have enough power remaining that Dorothy can travel once more to Oz and back to Kansas.

 Wicked: The Life and Times of the Wicked Witch of the West

 In Wicked: The Life and Times of the Wicked Witch of the West (1995), the silver shoes are a gift to Nessarose (the Wicked Witch of the East) before she and her sister, Elphaba (the Wicked Witch of the West) start college.
 They are made by her father using special glass beads another man (Turtle Heart, possibly her biological father) taught him to make, which make the shoes shiny and iridescent, not necessarily a true silver.
 They are later enchanted by Glinda (the Good Witch of the North) to give Nessarose the necessary balance to walk.
 In the Broadway musical adaption of the book, Elphaba is the one who enchants the shoes.
-Her spell makes the silver shoes burn red hot, turning them into the ruby slippers.